c3lang/c3-web/docs/implementation-details/specification.md

 ### Generic type instantiation

-A type may be parameterized by a generic module.
+A type may be parameterized by a list of type or compile-time value parameters.
 Such a type is instantiated by writing the type name followed by a brace-delimited list of type and constant arguments:

 ```
 generic_instantiation ::= type_name "{" generic_arg ("," generic_arg)* "}"